Currently reading: The new cars of 2024 worth waiting for

 Audi A5

-The combustion A4 will be renamed A5 when it’s replaced with an all-new model in late 2024 as Audi will designate internal-combustion-engined cars with odd numbers.
+The combustion A4 has been be renamed A5, with Audi re-designating internal-combustion-engined cars with odd numbers.
 The new A5’s styling is an evolution of the current model, with more angular headlights and a flatter front grille.
-The A5 will continue to offer petrol, diesel, mild-hybrid and plug-in hybrid engines.
-Well-placed Igolstadt insiders say the range-topping RS5 will be a hybrid.
+It will continue to offer petrol, diesel, mild-hybrid and plug-in hybrid engines.

 Everything we know about the new Audi A5